 Most forms of alimony can be modified if you can establish that there has been an a substantial, unexpected and involuntary change of circumstances that affects the issues that were addressed in the original case: need and ability to pay.

 If there is no provision in the marital settlement agreement or final judgment for alimony, no modification.
-Sometimes, if there is no need and/or ability to pay at the time of the dissolution, we include a provision for nominal alimony Why, because one never knows what the future holds.
-If you were divorced after 25 years of marriage and got no spousal support at the time of dissolution, you would not be happy if your spouse hit the Power Ball a month after the final judgment is entered.
+Sometimes, if there is no need and/or ability to pay at the time of the dissolution, we include a provision for nominal alimony.
+Why?
+Because one never knows what the future holds.
+If you were divorced after 25 years of marriage and didn’t get spousal support at the time of dissolution, you would not be happy if your spouse hit the Power Ball a month after the final judgment is entered.
 Nominal alimony + Power Ball winner = unexpected change in circumstances that certainly would warrant filing a petition for modification of that nominal award.
 Now, no lawyer can promise any particular result, but modification would be pretty good bet in that situation.

 Remarriage or Cohabitation – Living Together

-Loss of Job or Retirement as Basis for Modification
+Loss of Job or Retirement as Basis for Divorce Modification

 Is Your Type of Alimony Modifiable?

 Generally speaking, all alimony is modifiable unless of course it is non-modifiable.
 A court will rarely, if ever, order non-modifiable alimony; unless there is a compelling, compelling reason (yes, I said it twice), it would be reversible error (i.e., the appellate court would reverse that order).
 That said, non-modifiable means just that and a court would be hard pressed to do otherwise.
 Impossible no, but highly unlikely.

 How to Modify Your Marital Settlement Agreement or Final Judgment?